Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Related Work

-The model performance-based solutions merely consider improving the model accuracy in heterogeneous FL.
-These solutions include FedGen \cite{zhu2021data}, CCVR \cite{luo2021no}, FedDF \cite{lin2020ensemble}, FedProx \cite{li2020federated}, MOON \cite{li2021model}, FedGKD \cite{yao2021local}.
-FedGen and CCVR require each client to share additional local dataset information (e.g., local label count information and local dataset or mean and covariance of local features for each class) to the central server.
-Compared with FedAvg, the two solutions suffer from additional information leakage, resulting in a security level downgrade.
-Besides, FedDF and FedProx assume there are additional proxy data available on the central server for ensemble distillation.
+\textbf{Global Model Training Phase: Model Performance-based Solutions.} These solutions merely consider improving the model accuracy in heterogeneous FL.
+These solutions include FedGen \cite{zhu2021data}, CCVR \cite{luo2021no}, FedDF \cite{lin2020ensemble}, MOON \cite{li2021model}, FedProx \cite{li2020federated}, and FedGKD \cite{yao2021local}.
+In FedGen, the server learns a lightweight generator to ensemble knowledge of local models in a data-free manner, then broadcasts it to clients to regularize the local training.
+CCVR adjusts the global model using virtual representations sampled from an approximated Gaussian mixture model.
+FedDF proposes a model fusion method using ensemble distillation where the server fuses the knowledge from local models and transfers it to the global model by using knowledge distillation on unlabeled proxy data.
+FedGen and CCVR require each client to share additional local dataset information with the server.
+More specifically, FedGen requires local label count information leaked to the server, while CCVR requires mean and covariance of local features for each class leaked to the server.
+Compared with FedAvg, these two solutions suffer from additional information leakage, resulting in a security level downgrade.
+Moreover, compared with FedKF, FedGen needs extra communication overhead.
+This is because FedGen needs to train a generator on the server with the label count and broadcast the generator to clients in each training round.
+Compared with FedGen, FedKF employs a more accurate knowledge distillation approach.
+For knowledge distillation, FedGen uses pseudo features with labels generated by the generator directly to train the predictor of the local model.
+In FedKF, global knowledge flows from the teacher model to the local model by knowledge distillation with pseudo samples generated by the local generator.
+As to FedDF, it assumes there are additional proxy data available on the central server for ensemble distillation.
 Such a strong assumption makes them impractical since the proxy data is unavailable in most cases.
-For MOON and FedGKD, their performances are good on less heterogeneous data, but their performances decrease dramatically as data heterogeneity increases.
-Note that none of solutions in this category are fairness-aware in their initial design.
+FedProx can be viewed as a generalization and re-parametrization of FedAvg.
+FedProx adds a proximal term to the local subproblem to restrict the local update closer to the initial (global) model.
+MOON utilizes the similarity between model representations to correct the local training, i.e., conducting contrastive learning at the model level.
+FedGKD fuses the knowledge from historical global models to guide the local model training where each client learns the global knowledge from past global models via adaptive knowledge distillation techniques.
+For FedProx, MOON, and FedGKD, their performances are good on less heterogeneous data, but their performances decrease dramatically as data heterogeneity increases.
+Note that none of the solutions in this category are fairness-aware in their initial design.